-- > Enhanced transition between Key Stages person centered - Nurture Forms in KS3 for pupil with complex SEN- highly adapted teaching/ smaller group setting - > Progress Leader for each year group who when possible follows the year group through - Calm/sensory room - Nurture Base for pupils who need short term support with engagement and are unable to access mainstream lessons - Inclusion Base for pupils who may need short term support in terms of behavior and Social, Emotional and Mental Health - > KS4 Alternative Provision (KS4AP) onsite with personalised curriculum and high pupil/ adult ratio - > Intervention programmes for reading /handwriting/smaller group intervention in English and Maths - > TA support for some pupils on a 1:1 basis
+- Enhanced transition between Key Stages person centered. - Nurture Forms in KS3 for pupil with complex SEND highly adapted teaching and where possible a smaller group setting. - Progress Leader for each year group who, when possible, follow the year group through. - Calm/Sensory room. - Well-Being Hub for pupils who need short term support with engagement and are unable to access mainstream lessons or pupils who may need short term support in terms of Social, Emotional and Mental Health. - KS4 Alternative Provision (KS4AP) onsite with personalised curriculum and high pupil/adult ratio. - KS3 Alternative Provision for pupils who need short term support with behaviour or Social, Emotional and Mental Health with a high pupil/adult ration. - Intervention programmes for reading /handwriting/smaller group intervention in English and Maths.
+Including specialist reading intervention and phonics from specialist reading teachers.